2.4 C

 Another advantage of advanced SVM models is scalability.
 By leveraging cutting-edge optimization techniques and parallel processing, advanced SVM models can handle large-scale datasets efficiently and effectively.
 This scalability is crucial for applications in fields such as finance, healthcare, and cybersecurity, where massive amounts of data need to be processed in real time.

-See also "Unlocking the Power of Computer Vision: A Comprehensive Guide"
+See also "Unlocking the Power of Reinforcement Learning: How Algorithms are Transforming Industries"

 Furthermore, advanced SVM models offer enhanced interpretability compared to black box algorithms like deep learning models.
 By leveraging kernel functions and ensemble methods, advanced SVM models can provide insights into the decision-making process, allowing for better understanding and trust in the model’s predictions.